 ACC Chicago is excited to publish Member Spotlights that feature a Chapter member in a creative question-and-answer format.
 ACC Chicago has more than 2,200 members, and Member Spotlights are designed to help you get to know your fellow Chapter members better and enhance networking opportunities.
 We will also archive all Spotlights here so you can go back and access them at any time.
 If you are interested in being the subject of a Spotlight or know someone who would make a good subject, please contact Zack Raimi at email@example.com .
 We hope you enjoy this exciting feature!

-Undergrad: University of Illinois, Champaign-Urbana (BA in Economics)
+Undergrad: Illinois State University (BA in Political Science)